Maine School Choice Roadmap

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system usually determines admittance.

 Under Maine law, only 10 charter schools are currently able to operate in the state due to a charter school cap.
-Maine’s 10th charter school, The Ecology Learning Center, opened in fall 2019.
+Maine’s 10th charter school, The Ecology Learning Center, opened in 2020.
+However, one of Maine’s charter schools, Harpswell Coastal Academy, just closed at the end of the 2022-2023 school year, creating an opportunity for a new charter to open.
 For more information on charter schools in your state, check out the Maine Charter School Commission.

 Maine Magnet Schools